CaveDann/phdnd-quickref/README.md

 # phdnd-quickref

 Quick reference sheet for PHDnD.
+The sheet can be viewed [here](https://cavedann.github.io/phdnd-quickref/quickref.html).

 # Icons